top of page

 Three of Chatterton's works constitute the group known as the African Eclogues :

-The 'View' links will take you to the main page dedicated to each individual work.
+The 'View' links above will take you to the control page dedicated to each individual work.

 Last two verses of Chatterton's An African Song